rootsongjc/awesome-cloud-native/README.md

 - [zenko](https://github.com/scality/Zenko) - Because everyone should be in control of their data.

 ## Tools
-- [aeraki](https://github.com/aeraki-framework/aeraki) - Manage any layer 7 traffic in an Istio service mesh.
 - [aglio](https://github.com/danielgtaylor/aglio) - An API Blueprint renderer with theme support that outputs static HTML.
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
 - [ark](https://github.com/vmware-tanzu/velero) - Heptio Ark is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
 Brought to you by Heptio.